MIREEYA/TAP/README.md

 - **Linux**: Run `./start.sh` in the terminal
 - **Mac**: Double-click `start.command`

-## Modifying Memory Requirements

 ## About directory agents
-It contains our AgentFramework with our Bots.
+This directory contains our Agent Framework along with our bots.
+For more details about the agents and execution, check MyAdventures/agents/Info.txt.

 ## About directory test
 It contains the unittest of our Bots.